mediocre9/esp-32-smart-safe-locker/README.md

 ### <ins>Note:</ins>

 -   Admin (Organizations, homeowners or individuals) can manage smart lock access by authorizing users by adding their email.
-The Firebase feature allows developers to block entire organizations, preventing both users within those organizations from accessing their lockers.
+The Firebase feature allows developers to block entire organizations, preventing users within those organizations from accessing their lockers.
 Admins can still manage local ESP32 settings, such as changing ESP32 hotspot SSIDs, login passwords etc.

 -   If admin enters incorrect home wifi details, the authorised users won't be able to access the locker system.